cconner2023/test2/README.md

 **DISCLAIMER**
 ADTMC currently does not have any algorithm regarding headache.
 Until at which point it is created, that algorithm is blank

+**USAGE**
 ADTMC:
 - Click through the algorithm until you reach a decision point or disposition.
 - Click the blinking disposition icon on the left for the medical decision making provided by ADTMC.
-- Click the note icon at the bottom of the disposition to generate:
-  (1) an algorithm screening note
-  (2) create a custom note.
+- Click "Write Screening Note" to start creating your screening note

-- Both notes when completed will copy to your clipboard automatically so you can:
+- Copied notes populate to your clipboard automatically so you can:
   (1) notify a provider/NCO of incoming traffic without sacrificing HIPAA (2) paste into the EHR if your facility utilizes ADTMC

-- Clicking the ellipsis on the top right of the screen will bring you to differentials and training doctrine.

-MEDICATIONS:
-- Dosing and warnings from the most updated ADTMC.
-While some information may not be current clinical practice guidelines (ranitidine), it can serve as a baseline education for the 68W Combat Medic
-  (1) The *Phone* icon - speak with your provider before issuing medication.
-  (2) The *Airplane* icon - the medication may affect flight status.